artmetla/DejaView/docs/instrumentation/tracing-sdk.md

 close(fd);
 ```

-The resulting trace file can be directly opened in the [Perfetto
+The resulting trace file can be directly opened in the [DejaView
 UI](https://ui.perfetto.dev) or the [Trace Processor](/docs/analysis/trace-processor.md).

 [ipc]: /docs/design-docs/api-and-abi.md#socket-protocol